cloud-barista/docs/CONTRIBUTING.md

 When processing a pull request, see [how to open a pull request(Korean)](./contributing/how_to_open_a_pull_request-ko.md)

-## Style guide
-If you're writing content, see the [style guide](./contributing/style_guide.md) to help your content match the rest of the project.

 ## Setting up your environment

 See each framework's guides.